CryptozombiesHQ/cryptozombie-lessons/web3js.md

 }
 ```

-What our java script then does is take the values generated in `zombieDetails` above, and use some browser-based javascript magic (we're using Vue.js) to swap out the images.
+What our javascript then does is take the values generated in `zombieDetails` above, and use some browser-based javascript magic (we're using Vue.js) to swap out the images and apply CSS filters.
+You'll get all the code for this in a later lesson.

 # Give it a try!

 Go ahead — type in your name to the box on the right, and click "Generate".
 See what kind of zombie you get!

-Also feel free to play with the sliders to see how the different dna values would impact the Zombie's appearance.

-# This is just the start

-In future lessons...
+**Once you have a zombie you're happy with, go ahead and click "Next Chapter" below to save your zombie and complete lesson 1!**